Setcover/smarthome/README.md

 Look through all the files including subdirectories, comment or uncomment configuration as needed, maybe change the default password in `docker-compose.yml` and `telegraf/telegraf.conf`.

-**Everything should work on a raspberry pi and on a pc, except "renderer", "heimdall" and "influxdb".
+**Everything should work on a raspberry pi and on a pc, except "heimdall" and "influxdb".
 For those containers two images are present in the docker-compose.yml you have to select the correct one. (the one containing "arm" is for Raspberry Pi)**

 When reasonably confident, start everything using `sudo docker-compose up -d`.
 You can check the logs using `sudo docker logs containername`.